The G.O. and I have just passed the 25 year milestone since we met…

 Each time I step out onto the footpath, I marvel at the inscrutability of life’s journey.

-About a year before I met the G.O. in 1990, I was at those same newspaper offices applying for a job on their staff.
+A year or so before I met the G.O. in 1990, I was at those same newspaper offices applying for a job on their staff.
 At which time the G.O. had been working off and on throughout NSW and Queensland for several years with the man who would become my Husband #2 and via whom we would meet.